Brizendine House

 The Brizendine House is a historic home in downtown Austin, Texas, constructed circa 1870.
-The building is located on 11th Street and is today surrounded by an annex to the Travis County Courthouse and the Blackwell/Thurman Criminal Justice Center.
+The building is located at 507 W 11th Street and is today surrounded by an annex to the Travis County Courthouse and the Blackwell/Thurman Criminal Justice Center.

-The house was added to the National Register of Historic Places in 1974.
-It is located at 507 W 11th Street.
+The house was listed on the National Register of Historic Places and designated a Recorded Texas Historic Landmark in 1974.
+It was designated a State Antiquities Landmark in 1981.